Memoir: Collections

 With the expressed interest of preserving history through the eyes of those who lived it, some organizations work with potential memoirists to bring their work to fruition.
 The Veterans History Project, for example, compiles the memoirs of those who have served in a branch of the United States Armed Forces – especially those who have seen active combat.

-Terminology
+Controversy

 Memoirs are usually understood to be factual accounts of people's lives, typically from their early years, and are derived from the French term mémoire, meaning "reminiscence" or "memory."
 However, some works, which may be called free memoirs, are less strictly bound to remembered facts: "One type of life story is the free memoir, a form of nonfiction that, in presenting the past, deviates from factual and literal accuracy.
 This play of truth distinguishes the free memoir from the memoir per se, the word 'free' meaning what it does in free translation, that is, 'not literal or exact.'”

+Alexandra Pringle, at the time Editor-In-Chief of a major editorial, alleged that a memoir is a "work of literature which is verging on fiction," and that therefore publishers have no responsibility for falsehoods.